Skip to Main Content

 • Remember that there are fire exits throughout the Library, not just the main exit.

-• If someone has mobility issues or is a wheelchair user, direct them to the 'Refuge Area' (using the fire exit in the Law Reports Corridor by the looseleaf files that leads out to the metal steps outside).
+• If someone has mobility issues or is a wheelchair user, direct them to the 'Refuge Area' (using the fire exit in the corridor that leads out to the metal steps outside).
 Inform the Fire Warden/Officer.

 • Do not re-enter the building.